 That transfer of trust is important since it's easier to convert a lead that has even a tiny margin of faith in you than it is to convert someone with no opinion at all.

 What's even more important is that you're able to deliver on that referral.
 When a friend offers you something and it's actually good, you establish a sense of trust and loyalty in the brand.

-You Can Reward Your Existing Customers.
+Reward Your Existing Customers.

 Most referral programs operate by rewarding a customer for an online referral in the form of a discount or credit.
 This isn't a mandatory element, but it's certainly a great way to incentivize recommendations.